-7. These Regulations are subject to the provisions of the Convention and the Agreement [and other rules of international law not incompatible with the Convention].
+6. These Regulations are subject to the provisions of the Convention and the Agreement [and other rules of international law not incompatible with the Convention].

-[78.
-These Regulations shall be applied in a uniform and non-discriminatory manner.]
+7. These Regulations shall be applied in a uniform and non-discriminatory manner.

-.
-[Nothing in these Regulations shall affect the rights, jurisdiction and duties of States under the Convention, including the rights and legitimate interests of the coastal states article 142 of the Convention, the right to conduct marine scientific research in the Area pursuant to Articles 143 and 256 of the Convention, and the exercise by States of the freedom of the high seas, in accordance with Article 87 of the Convention.]
+8. Nothing in these Regulations shall affect the rights, jurisdiction and duties of States under the Convention.